nirav-gajera/online-footwear-product-buying-php/README.md

 # Shoeholic
-Here is a responsive core php project name shoeholic, shoeholic is an online shopping portal for footwear products with different categories and brands
+Here is a responsive core php project name shoeholic

+shoeholic is an online shopping portal for footwear products with different categories and brands